 Day 3 - Hamadan

-- Today we drive from Tehran to Hamadan, a city known to classical scholars as Ecbatana, with a history that can be traced back to the 8th century BC when it was the Median capital.
+- Today you will drive from Tehran to Hamadan, a city known to classical scholars as Ecbatana, with a history that can be traced back to the 8th century BC when it was the Median capital.

 - It's fortunes rose and fell in the successive centuries, becoming the summer retreat of King Cyrus in the 6th century BC, but falling foul of the marauding troops of the Mongols in 1220 and Timur in 1386.